 Can Taking An “Am I Depressed Quiz” Online Help Me Figure Out What’s Wrong?

 Feeling down about life can make it difficult to get through your daily responsibilities.
 Depression is a very common mental health condition that affects roughly 5% of the population globally.
 At times, you may be wondering whether you’re experiencing symptoms of depression or if you’re just having a bad week.
 It may not always be easy to tell if you’re actually depressed, so taking an “am I depressed quiz” online might sound like a convenient way to find out.
-While taking a quiz online may be able to help you understand your symptoms, it should not be something that’s relied on for a diagnosis.
-For an accurate diagnosis, it’s important to talk to a licensed professional.
+While taking a depression test online may be able to help you understand your symptoms, it should not be something that’s relied on for a diagnosis.
+For an accurate diagnosis of any health conditions, it’s important to talk to a licensed professional.

 Am I depressed?